bg1avd/74HC595-Driver/README.md

 # 74HC595-Driver
-Python driver for the 74HC595 shift register
+Rabperry pi driver for the 74HC595 shift register written in Python.

+Check out the example.py for how to use.